Fiserv/firstvision-latam/docs/get-started.md

 After these steps, you're ready to start test the Payments API.

+**NOTE:** If you are already a Fiserv client or you are becoming one, please engage with their Relationship Manager to get further technical specifications on how to integrate your business with FirstVision's APIs.

 ## Step 1: Get your API Key

 1. Provide the bank’s or financial institution’s name, user/users full name and e-mail address and submit to <latamAPIs@fiserv.com> and your assigned Account Manager or Commercial representative.
 If you are new user please share your name and e-mail address to <latamAPIs@fiserv.com> and we will contact you.